DFE-Digital/bat-design-history/app/posts/how-to/2025-06-30-how-to-use-nunjucks-macros-in-your-design-history-posts.md

 ## Using GOV.UK Design System macros

-You can also use GOV.UK Design System macros, such as the `govukTable` macro, if there is no good Markdown alternative.
+You can also use GOV.UK Design System macros, such as the `govukTable` macro, if there is no suitable Markdown alternative.

 For example, to add a table: